AlannaParsons/midterm/README.md

   x currently hard coded name, cookie and rank being sent to server/database, need to get info from user
   - add ranking color to picked dates - REORDER DATES

+  - change color of ranked results and scaling of colors
+  - focusing on mobile dev, create full screen layouts
+    - may add calendar to full screen to fill space

 ## ADDRESS